Strasbourg tramway: Victory of the tramway

 With Catherine Trautmann's election as mayor of Strasbourg, the VAL project was abandoned in favour of the tramway.

 The first line, line A, opened on 25 November 1994.
 At 9.8 kilometres long, it signalled the return of the tramway to Strasbourg.
 It was the fourth modern tram system in France.
 The line ran from the western suburb of Hautepierre to Illkirch-Graffenstaden (Baggersee station).
-In order to cross the railway lines near the Strasbourg railway station, a 1 400 m long tunnel was dug with a tunnel boring machine between the Rotonde and Ancienne Synagogue/Les Halles stations.
-The Gare Centrale station, serving Strasbourg's railway station, is situated 17 m under ground in this tunnel.
+In order to cross the railway lines near the Strasbourg railway station, a 1 400 m long tunnel was dug with a tunnel boring machine.
+Situated 17 m under ground in this tunnel and between the Rotonde and Ancienne Synagogue/Les Halles stations, is the Gare Centrale station, serving Strasbourg's railway station.

 Artists were commissioned to create artworks relating to the city.
 In particular, the Oulipo was responsible for writing short texts on the columns in the stations, but with the following four constraints: